-The Contour tool lets you hide portions of an image layer quickly so that they won’t cut out – creating a new image result.
+Contour: The Contour tool lets you hide portions of an image layer quickly so that they won’t cut out, creating a new image result.

-The cut button refers to the Cricut logo button to the left side on your machine.
+Cricut Cut/Go Button: The Cut button refers to the Cricut logo button to the left side of your machine.
 Press this button to initiate a cut.

-Cut lines are the shape’s outlines or each layer’s outline that will cut when
+Cut Lines: Cut Lines are the shape’s outlines or each layer’s outline that will cut when initiated.

 Access my craft freebies and SVG cut files here!

-Deselect all items currently selected on the canvas.
+Deselect All: Deselects all items currently selected on the canvas.

-Draw lines or Writing style will be the line-type when using a pen to write
+Draw Lines: Draw Lines or Writing Style will be the line-type when using a pen to write

 script or draw an image.

-The edit function allows you to cut, copy and paste any object on the canvas.
+Edit Bar: The Edit function allows you to cut, copy and paste any object on the canvas.

 Flipping an image will turn it 180 degrees horizontally or vertically.